khacluat03/License-Plate-Recognition-And-License-Plate-Character-Prediction-using-CNN/README.md

 - Refer to the Train_Model... notebooks to train the model with your data.

-- The attached datasets, you can refer to your model:
+- The attached datasets, you can refer to my model:

-- License plate recognition dataset: [LINK](https://1drv.ms/f/c/131c537c95a10340/EmLMfz6nW55JqqGLO4BTZMcB4ooYr3uPofO46sWlmY4QEg?e=zkOHgh)
+- Dataset to train your model: [LINK](https://1drv.ms/f/c/131c537c95a10340/EmLMfz6nW55JqqGLO4BTZMcB4ooYr3uPofO46sWlmY4QEg?e=zkOHgh)

 ### Main steps used in this problem: